 Put another way: we expect X [x could be anything] to look like the X framework or prototype we have in our minds.

-E.g., Really big scary dude pointing a shotgun at me: really fucking bad.
-Cop who’s probably going to arrest me for all the ATM’s I’ve hacked but I get to keep my face intact: not as bad.
+Example: Big scary dude pointing a shotgun at me: bad.
+Cop who’s probably going to arrest me for all the ATMs I’ve hacked, but I get to stay alive: not as bad.

 ‘C’mon.
 Of course, he knows what he’s talking about – look at him, he’s Jacked!
 How would he be jacked if he didn’t know what he was doing, huh?
 Explain that smart guy’.

-We assume his Jacktitude was a direct result of him knowing about training and nutrition rather than in spite of it.
+We assume his jackedness was a direct result of him knowing about training and nutrition rather than in spite of it.

 But, if you’re not paying attention, it can cause poor judgements that could lead to taking on bad advice.

 Solution: Separate the physique from the advice.
-Listen to what they say and ask questions – why do they say that?
-If it sounds odd, do your own research, ask other credible authorities you trust and then come to a decision.
+Listen to what they say and ask questions.
+Why do they say that?
+If it sounds odd, do your own research and ask other credible authorities you trust and then come to a decision.

 3. The DYEL Bias

-Just like we assume that someone with a good physique knows what they’re doing, we also dismiss someone with a not so good physique as not knowing what they’re doing, even if they do.
-This is why you’re more likely to listen to someone who “looks like they lift” over someone, who, ostensibly, doesn’t.
+Just like we assume that someone with a good physique knows what they’re doing, we also dismiss someone with a not-so-good physique as not knowing what they’re doing, even if they do.
+This is why you’re more likely to listen to someone who “looks like they lift” over someone who doesn’t.

 This is the DYEL (do you even lift) bias.
 And as I’m about to explain below, it can lead to bad judgements if you’re not aware.